-The Norwegian policy style has long been shaped by a state-centered tradition, resulting in a peculiar system of state capitalism.
+The Norwegian policy style has long had a strongly state-centered tradition, resulting in a peculiar system of state capitalism.
 The state is by far the largest owner of capital in the country, holding about 40% of equity traded on the Oslo stock exchange.
 It also serves as virtually the sole funder of research, education, culture and other areas, including voluntarism.
-This makes Norwegian society oddly oligopolistic and nonpluralistic in a world where competitiveness is increasingly the order of the day.
+This makes Norwegian society oddly oligopolistic and nonpluralistic in a world where competitiveness is increasingly the norm.
 Its record with respect to major recent reforms is a mixture of effectiveness and failure.

 Citizens are subject to a relatively heavy tax burden.
-A large share of tax revenues is spent on the welfare state's personal transfers, which contribute to making Norway a society with low levels of inequality.
-The government spends significant resources on infrastructure and the provision of public goods, with an emphasis on remote regions that is arguably excessive.
-The labor force is one of the most educated in the world, but the country's share of degrees granted in scientific disciplines is low by international standards, which limits the impact that public investment in education has on the nation's competitiveness and capacity for innovation.
+A large share of tax revenue is spent on the welfare state's transfers to individuals, which contribute to low levels of inequality in Norwegian society.
+The government spends significant resources on infrastructure and the provision of public goods, with an arguably excessive emphasis on remote regions.
+The labor force is one of the most educated in the world, but the country's share of scientific degrees is low by international standards, which limits the impact that public investment in education can have on the nation's competitiveness and capacity for innovation.
 The performance of Norwegian students is poor by international comparison, notably in the area of scientific knowledge.
 The level of investment in research, development and innovation is low.